rafal17121996/nobl9/README.md

 To install and run this project locally, follow these steps:

-1. Clone the repository:
+1. Clone the repository

-2. Navigate to the project directory:

-    ```bash
-    cd nobl9_quiz
-    ```

-3. Install the dependencies:
+2. Install the dependencies:

     ```bash
     npm install